 You know, I get as sick as anybody over every minor story about the U.S. presidential election getting posted to the Blue, and I know the mods are trying to keep the quality of posts up, but it [i]still[/i] surprised me to go there tonight and find NO DISCUSSION of what history could very well define as THE important turning point in this election: John McCain's not knowing how many houses he owns.
 This on the heels of his definition of $5 million as defining "rich".
 Could no one draft a decent FPP about it, or has it been decided that this story isn't going on the Blue no matter what?
 If so, one has to wonder: why?

 Hmm.
 I thought the WWII Post/Obama post was interesting and don't see the excessiveness GYOBness.
 What's that all about?

+Should we FPP the Obama speech?
+Some debate here.
+On the one hand it seems like it would be doomed to deletion as we have two open Obama related threads.
 On the other hand it's a really big deal, and (IMHO) rises above NewsFilter into Best Of The Web because it's such an incredibly good speech.
 Also those other threads are way below the fold.
+Thoughts?

 There are 658 days between now and the 2008 election in the United States of America.
 Can we please not start the daily posting of unpostworthy campaign minutia 658 days out?
 Can we at least hold off until, say, 3 months prior to the election?
 I shutter in fear at the prospect of having this stuff devour Metafilter for the next 658 days, as we know from experience it will.

 The subset of people who are

 boring obsessive interested enough in this to already care about this us-centric minutia are certainly the same subset of people who already read political blogs.
 Why does it need to be here?

 Please save us, mathowie.
 You are our only hope.